Shakedown (2018 film)

 Shakedown is a 2018 American documentary film directed by Leilah Weinraub.
 The film centers around a Los Angeles black-lesbian strip club of the same name in its heyday from 2002 to 2004.
 The film premiered in 2018 and was screened at film festivals throughout North America and Europe.
 In March 2020 it was released via digital streaming on Pornhub as the first non-pornographic film on the website.

 Synopsis

-The film documents a black lesbian strip club called Shakedown in Los Angeles from 2002 from the time it was shut down by police in 2004.
+The film documents a black lesbian strip club called Shakedown in Los Angeles from 2002 to the time it was shut down by police in 2004.
 It follows the staff including Ronnie, the club's owner and promoter, and some of the dancers.